webdog/hyperledger-hackathon/docs/hackathon.md

 # Hackathon
 General information

-## Teams
-As a rule of thumb for hackathons: the more coders the better.
-You need to get an application up and running in a very short amount of time.
-Diagrams and graphic design are important, but what matters is the end result: the application.

 ## Hardware & Software
 Bring your own laptop.
 Three main operating systems are supported: Windows, macOS and Linux.
 Preferably the latest version of these systems.